Digital Piano Reviews - Best Digital Pianos of 2015

 |Casio PX780 digital piano|

-Just so you know, there is no precise or impartial digital piano rating system (like stars, check marks, numbers, etc) as some people on the internet would have you believe...and that's why I don't do it.
+IMPORTANT PUBLIC NOTICE ABOUT MY REVIEWS - Just so you know, there is no precise or impartial digital piano rating system (like stars, check marks, numbers, etc) as some people on the internet would have you believe...and that's why I don't do it.
 There are just too many variables.
-In fact there are some so-called "reviewers" out there who have no idea of what they are talking about, they say things that are just not true at all, they rate cheap keyboards along side of digital pianos, which is ridiculous (keyboards are not digital pianos), and what they report is only so they can link you to an Amazon site to make THEM money if you buy something.
-These "reviewers" are as impartial as bees are to honey...in other words, they are not impartial and they only will say things that gets you to buy a piano on their Amazon links.
-If you see something like that, then run away from those people as they are not there to help you, regardless of they say.
+In fact there are some so-called "reviewers" out there who have no idea of what they are talking about, they say things that are just not true at all, they rate cheap keyboards along side of digital pianos which is ridiculous (keyboards are not digital pianos), and what they report is only so they can link you to an Amazon site to make THEM money if you buy something.
+These "reviewers" are as impartial as bees are to honey...in other words they will say things that gets you to buy a "recommended" piano off their Amazon web site links.
+If you see something like that then run away from those people as they are not there to help you, regardless of what they say.
 In fact, I have noticed that many of these "fake review sites" steal my content and then post a version of it on their web sites.
-I know this because they would NEVER have been able to test out the pianos that I have and come up with the conclusions that they state in their reviews.
-This is because they have never played those digital pianos and in fact may not even know how to play a piano at all.
-It is true that imitation or downright coping is the sincerest form of flattery so people stealing (coping and reusing) my blog content does not bother me...much.
-Unfortunately on those sites it is done solely to make money off of you, and that does bother me!
+I know this because they copy some of my blog review sentences would they would otherwise NEVER say and they could not have been able to test out many of the unique pianos that I have and then come up with the conclusions they state in their so-called reviews.
+It is true that imitation or downright coping is the sincerest form of flattery but unfortunately on those sites it is done solely to make money off of you without regard to what is actually true, and that does bother me!

 I always recommend that you do your homework before you buy because as I said, ultimately any of these pianos may be a good choice for you.
 However there are definitely some models that offer more for the money depending on the price range you can be in, and if you would like my help in making your decision, please contact me as I do not charge for my advice and I do this as a labor of love:)